brson/wasm-opt-rs/notes.md

-The errors that are emitted when there is a declaration mismatch are emitted by the C++ compiler, and are quite challending to understand, but at least they stop you from running the code with mismatched types.
+The errors that are emitted when there is a declaration mismatch are emitted by the C++ compiler, and are quite challenging to understand, but at least they stop you from running the code with mismatched types.

 Here's an example of the error emitted when